-- Be conscious of your body language and conversation.
+Be conscious of your body language and conversation.
 Remember it’s not the quantity of the conversation, it’s the quality.
-Listening can be more effective than talking in building relationships.
+Listening can be more effective than talking while building relationships.

-- When you get home, write reminders on the back of the business cards you have received.
-For example write where and what the event was, points about the persons interests or partners name.
-People will be impressed when you ‘remember’ such details, and you never known how much influence the partner has when it comes time to make business decisions.
+When you get home, write reminders on the back of the business cards you have received.
+For example write where and what the event was, points about the personal interests or partner's name.
+People will be impressed when you ‘remember’ such details, and you never know how much influence the partner has when it comes time to make business decisions.